etgalloway/newtabmagic/README.rst

 newtabmagic
 ===========

-**newtabmagic** is an IPython magic that provides access to the pydoc web browser.
+An IPython magic for viewing pydoc help pages in the browser.

 Viewing Pydoc Help Pages
 ------------------------